Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: I’ll take some of your power.

-BORY: Absolutely!
+BORY: Great!
+Absolutely!
 Now do you wanna do a high speed or low speed charge?

 C-53: Why don’t we do low speed.